 - English assistance is available at most major ward offices in Tokyo

-- Important: The My Number number and the My Number card are different things.
-You need the physical card for most verification purposes including hospital check-in
+- Important: The My Number number and the My Number card are different things — you need the physical card for most verification purposes

 What is the dependent spouse insurance change from April 2026?